paritytech/substrate-connect/packages/light-client-extension-helpers/README.md

 ### tx-helper

 The tx-helper package allows you to easily sign transactions.
-You just need to calldata and an implementation of the `@polkadot-api/signer` interface.
+You just need the calldata and an implementation of the `@polkadot-api/signer` interface.

 #### PJS Example Implementation